-387 Butze Rapids (54°18'N, 130°15'W) is formed by several islets, drying reefs and rocks and rocks awash.
+Butze Rapids $(54^{\circ}18'N, 130^{\circ}15'W)$ is formed by several islets, drying reefs and rocks and rocks awash.
 The rapids are dangerous and, at times, spectacular; it is only suitable for small craft and should be navigated only at HW slack.
 Local knowledge is advised.

-388 Tidal streams flow in and out of Morse Basin through Butze Rapids and the flow is violent during larger tides.
-HW slack occurs 30 to 45 minutes after HW, and LW slack occurs 1 to 2 hours after LW at Prince Rupert.
-LW slack is most delayed during very low tides.
+.
+388 Tidal streams flow in and out of Morse Basin · · ·· 388 Tidal streams flow in and out of Morse Basin through Butze Rapids and the flow is violent during tides HW slack occurs 30 to 45 minutes after HW and larger tides.
+HW slack occurs 30 to 45 minutes after HW, and LW sla ack occurs 1 to 2 hours after LW at Prince Rupert.
+LW slack i s most delayed during very low tides.

 A port hand daybeacon is on a drying reef at the NE end of the fairway leading into Butze Rapids.
 A starboard hand daybeacon is on a drying rock ledge on the west side of the fairway about 260 m SSE of the above-mentioned daybeacon.

 Butze Point is south of Butze Rapids.
+390

-391 Morse Basin (54°16'N, 130°15'W) can only be entered by small craft, either through Butze Rapids or from Porpoise Harbour by way of Zanardi Rapids, Wainwright Basin and Galloway Rapids.
+Morse Basin (54°16'N, 130°15'W) can only be 391 entered by small craft, either through Butze Rapids or from Porpoise Harbour by way of Zanardi Rapids, Wainwright Basin and Galloway Rapids.

-Miller Bay, formerly known as Hospital Cove, is 2 miles south of Butze Point.
+Miller Bay, formerly known as Hospital 392 Cove, is 2 miles south of Butze Point.
 The former hospital, near the head of the bay, is used as a hatchery (1988).
 An overhead cable (power), vertical clearance unknown, crosses the head of the bay.